timkpaine/mdf/docs/nodes.rst

 This is best illustrated by example::

-    from mdf import evalnode, cumprod
+    from mdf import evalnode, cumprodnode
     from random import random

     @evalnode